Darcy Pattison

-Darcy S. Pattison (born June 28, 1954) is an American writer of fiction and nonfiction children’s literature, a blogger, writing teacher and indie publisher.
-Her books have been translated into nine languages.
-Although she is best known for her work in children’s literature, she is also a writing teacher traveling across the nation presenting her Novel Revision Retreat.
+Darcy S. Pattison (born June 28, 1954) is an American writer of fiction and nonfiction children's literature, a blogger, writing teacher, and indie publisher.
+Her books have been translated into eleven languages.
+Although she is best known for her work in children's literature, she is also a writing teacher traveling across the nation presenting her Novel Revision Retreat.
 She has been featured as a writer and writing teacher in prestigious publications such as Writing Young Adult Fiction For Dummies, and 2012 Writer's Market.
 Pattison is also an independent publisher of ebooks for adults in the educational market.

-She is the 2007 recipient of the Arkansas Governor’s Art Award for Individual Artist, and a member of the Authors Guild.
+She is the 2007 recipient of the Arkansas Governor's Art Award for Individual Artist, and a member of the Authors Guild.

 Personal life

 Darcy Pattison is married and has four children.
 Her hobby is quilting.
-She is a member of International Quilters Association, American Quilters Society, Author’s Guild, Arkansas Quilter’s Guild.
+She is a member of International Quilters Association, American Quilters Society, Author's Guild, Arkansas Quilter's Guild.
 Exhibitions: Arkansas Art Center, Regional Craft Biennial, two times (quilts).
 Darcy's quilts have been shown nationally and her quilt, "Houses and Stars" is the cover quilt for the September, 1991 Quilting Today magazine.
-Twice her quilts hung in the seven-state, Regional Craft Biennial at the Arkansas Art Center and her award-winning quilt was in the Great Arkansas Quilt Show 2002; her daughter’s wedding quilt hung in the Great Arkansas Quilt Show II, 2007-8.
+Twice her quilts hung in the seven-state, Regional Craft Biennial at the Arkansas Art Center and her award-winning quilt was in the Great Arkansas Quilt Show 2002; her daughter's wedding quilt hung in the Great Arkansas Quilt Show II, 2007–8.